Overload119/mochitype/README.md

 - Currently only works with T::Structs, T::Enum, and standard Ruby types like String, Integer, etc. If your struct has a field that's a custom class, it will be marked as `unknown`
 - Since we're using the Prism parser, it requires Ruby 3.3.5+
 - It does not de-dupe types across files.
-For example, if you have MyStruct and reference MyOtherStruct, both of those Typescript files will contain TS on MyOtherStruct.
+For example, if you have MyStruct and reference MyOtherStruct, both of those Typescript files will contain TS on MyOtherStruct

 ## Development